-A friend recently shared the thoughts of astronaut Ron Garan (https://www.rongaran.com/blog/) who seems to have been changed by his 178 days and 71 million miles in the “freedom” of space, and his time on the International Space Station.
+A close friend recently shared astronaut Ron Garan’s thoughts that seems to have been changed by his 178 days and 71 million miles in the “freedom” of space, and by his time on the International Space Station.
 This transformation has been termed the “panoramic effect,” essentially a cognitive perspective and paradigm shift by astronauts who viewed Earth from space as an awareness that life on our planet in this vast universe has been sustained for very little time and that fragility must be protected, administered, and therefore our very survival depends on our cooperation.
-In his recent book, The Orbital Perspective: Lessons in Seeing the Big Picture from a Journey of 71 Million Miles, Garan says, “If we adopt the same mindset and collaborative practices that came to the moon and back, and built the International Space Station, we can alleviate poverty and do so much more.”
-In mid-2024, the time has come to act to do more.
+In his recent book, The Orbital Perspective: Lessons in Seeing the Big Picture from a Journey of 71 Million Miles,

 Doing much more is the task that Arnoldo Mosca Mondadori wants to give energy, changing hearts, minds and reality.
 Mosca Mondadori, great-grandson of the Italian publisher Arnoldo Mondadori, has never been a stranger to art and publishing.
-It is fitting that he and Marisa Boldoni founded a company that is making glorious progress, in concrete steps with their non-profit organization, The House of Spirit and Arts.
+It is fitting that he and Marisa Boldoni have founded a company that is making glorious progress, in concrete steps with their non-profit organization, The House of Spirit and Arts.

 The interview takes place due to the inclusion of the “Metamorphosis” project in a documentary film produced by Alveare Cinema with RAI Italia.
 This film, The Cannon of Peace, will be screened in Italy and in the cantons of Italian-speaking Switzerland on the occasion of the United Nations International Day of Peace, Saturday 21 September 2024.
-The film will also premiere at 1:00 p.m. on the same day at the Cinema ArtsCentre in Huntington, Long Island, NY with an international Q&A on Zoom after the screening.
+The film will also premiere at 1:00 p.m. on the same day at the Cinema Arts Centre in Huntington, Long Island, NY with an international Q&A on Zoom after the screening.

 I am particularly struck by the reflections of Mr. Mosca Mondadori in the trailer that describes the Metamorphosis project of his Casa dello Spirito e delle Arti Foundation.
 After a trip to Lampedusa in 2021, while rescuing migrants arriving in desperate conditions from a three-day journey, he saw a child get off a boat, barefoot and dehydrated.
-Mosca Mondadori wondered: “why that child and not my son?”
+Mosca Mondadori wondered: “Why that child and not my son?

 In the interview, Mosca Mondadori and I talk about the frenetic pace of life in today’s world, the constant reproduction of media misinformation, the high frustration and situations of people around the world, and what steps could be taken to change.